| |

 The Best Yorkshire Toasted Teacake Recipe

 Ahh, Yorkshire toasted teacakes – the ultimate comfort food!
-If there’s one thing that says “homey” more than anything else, it’s a freshly made toasted teacake.
+If there’s one thing that says “homey” more than anything else, it’s a freshly made toasted teacake smothered in butter.
 Delicious and easy to make, they’re the perfect treat for any time of day.
 Plus, they’re vegetarian-friendly too.
-Today we are going to share our best ever recipe for this classic British delicacy so you can impress your friends with your baking skills!
-Whether you’re new to baking or an experienced patissier, this recipe is sure to be a hit.
-It uses simple ingredients which are readily available, and the results are melt-in-the-mouth delicious – just wait till you taste them!
-So let’s get baking…

 yorkshire currant toasted teacake